Housing and Residence Life

 Saturday 9 am – 11 pm

-Changes to this schedule are posted in advance on the library homepage and at the entrance to the RIC.
+Changes to this schedule are posted in advance on the library homepage.

 Nancy Haberman Gacioch Center for Veterans

 The mission of the Gacioch Center for Veterans is to support veteran scholars and eligible family members’ success in postsecondary education by coordinating services to address their academic, financial, physical, and social needs.
-As a designated Military Friendly School and a participant in the Yellow Ribbon Program, Daemen College is committed to providing the best possible service to the men and women who have served our country.
-We recognize that the transition from military service to civilian life, including the rigors of pursuing a college degree, can be challenging – not only for students themselves but for their loved ones.
-The Gacioch Center for Veterans is part of the Division of Student Affairs and is coordinated under the Office of Diversity and Multicultural Affairs.
+As a designated Military Friendly School and a participant in the Yellow Ribbon Program, Daemen University is committed to providing the best possible service to the men and women who have served our country together with their eligible beneficiaries.
+We recognize that the transition from military service to civilian life, including the rigors of pursuing a university degree, can be challenging – not only for students themselves but for their loved ones.
 Professional staff collaborate with various departments to provide assistance with the admissions process, financial information, academic support and advice, and liaison with other campus offices, including services for students with special needs.
 The Center can also help students navigate Veterans Administration and other community resources available to veterans and their families.
 A dedicated veteran student lounge provides a comfortable and welcoming environment for study and conversation.

 The Registrar’s Office provides the following services for students:

-- preparing course offerings for each term which are accessible (on the Search for Sections option on WebAdvisor) on the Daemen website;
+- preparing course offerings for each term which are accessible on Self Service on the Daemen website;

 - processing registrations for courses which require a permit to register;